xuezhaojun/enhancements/enhancements/sig-architecture/33-hosted-deploy-mode/hosted-deploy-mode.md

 #### Detached cluster-manager: Story 2

-As a user, I hope to get the same user experience when using a hub deployed in Hosted mode as deployed in Default mode.
+As a user, I hope to get the same user experience when using a hub deployed in Detached mode as deployed in Default mode.

 #### Detached klusterlet: Story 1